open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 ### 2. Merge the development branch onto the live branch

-The dev working branch should be merged into the relevant live branch, e.g. merge `1.1-dev` onto `1.1`.
-Do this in the GitHub interface, or locally with a no-ff merge (so that we get a merge commit to record when the live branch was updated).
-If required, this may happen by first merging a patch dev branch (`1.1.1-dev`) into the minor (`1.1-dev`) dev branch, and then merging onwards into the live branch (`1.1`).
+Create a pull request to merge the development branch into its corresponding live branch, e.g. `1.1-dev` into `1.1`.
+This might happen by first merging a patch dev branch (`1.1.1-dev`) into the minor dev branch (`1.1-dev`), and then merging into the live branch (`1.1`).

+If the live branch is for the latest version of the documentation, then create a pull request to merge it into the `latest` branch.

 ### 3. Create a tagged release